 - Failure to quickly deliver a baby when fetal distress is evident on the fetal heart rate monitor (delayed emergency C-section)

+Birth asphyxia occurs when gas exchange between the mother and fetus is impaired.
 A condition known as hypoxia is an early stage of birth asphyxia.
 Hypoxia is characterized by insufficient oxygen levels in the blood and tissues.
 Carbon dioxide levels in the fetus will also increase, which is known as hypercarbia.
-When hypoxia occurs, the fetus begins to generate energy without oxygen, in a process known as anaerobic metabolism.
-This process, as well as others occurring when the baby is oxygen-deprived, cause lactic acid to build up in the baby’s blood.
-The high carbon dioxide level along with the lactic acid build-up cause the baby to have acidosis, a condition characterized by acidic blood.
+When severe hypoxia occurs, the fetus begins to generate energy without oxygen, in a process known as anaerobic metabolism.
+This process causes lactic acid to build up in the baby’s blood (1).
+Birth asphyxia can also cause the baby to have acidosis, a process by which the blood becomes acidic (2).
 Acidosis and hypoxia can cause decreased heart function, which can cause the baby to have very low blood pressure (hypotension) and decreased blood flow to the brain (ischemia).

-The insufficient oxygen level caused by the birth asphyxia causes ischemia, and the ischemia causes further hypoxia.
-Hypoxia and ischemia cause a series of events that disrupt the energy pathways in the cells, which leads to even further brain cell injury.
+Ischemia can then cause further hypoxia, essentially creating a vicious cycle.
+Hypoxia and ischemia cause a series of events that disrupt the energy pathways in the cells, which can worsen existing brain cell injury.
 When the brain is in a hypoxic-ischemic state caused by prolonged birth asphyxia, the brain is not only deprived of oxygen, it is also deprived of glucose and other nutrients.

-Waste removal is also impaired.
-Waste remains in the cells, resulting in additional brain cell impairments.
-In general, the longer the brain is in a hypoxic-ischemic state, the more severe the brain injury will be.
+In general, the longer the brain is in a hypoxic-ischemic state, the more severe the brain injury will be (1).

 The degree of hypoxic-ischemic brain injury in the baby depends on the following: